Tuesday, April 23, 2019

 "Moreover, the expressions to eat flesh and to drink blood already carried symbolic meaning both in the Hebrew Old Testament and in the Greek New Testament, which was heavily influenced by Hebrew.
 In Psalm 27:1-2, Isaiah 9:18-20, Isaiah 49:26, Micah 3:3, and Revelation 17:6-16, we find these words (eating flesh and drinking blood) understood as symbolic for persecuting or assaulting someone.
 Jesus’ Jewish audience would never have thought he was saying, “Unless you persecute and assault me, you shall not have life in you.”
 Jesus never encouraged sin.
 This may well be another reason why the Jews took Christ at his word."

-Just because a figurative expression has a negative connotation in various contexts, it does not follow such always has that same meaning or intention in every occurrence.
+Just because a figurative expression has a negative connotation in certain contexts, it does not follow such always has that same meaning or intention in every occurrence.
 There is nothing ruling out the possibility of more neutral or positive usages of eating flesh or drinking blood in a symbolic sense.
 For example, Psalm 23:5 uses imagery of a table being prepared before enemies to signify God's provision, even in the midst of adversaries.
 Psalm 119:103 describes the words of God as "sweeter than honey" to one's mouth, giving praise to God for His wisdom.
-Further, there is no substantive reason to believe that the Jews may have taken "Christ at His word" because it seemed He was encouraging the practice of sin.
-In fact, His metaphor was more an invitation to be reconciled to God, which is a positive message.
+Further, His metaphor in John 6 was an invitation to be reconciled to God, which is a positive message.

 1. Excellent!
 Gave me lots of chuckles.